FatimaMisbah23/Telling-Stories-with-Data/FinalProject_Part2.md

 Student 2: Yes, I think it was developed nicely.

-Student 3: Yes, I think it started more broadly idea but became focused as the story progressed.
+Student 3: Yes, I think it started more broadly but became focused as the story progressed.

 **Q2) What resonated with you about the idea?**